About the Center

 Violent Threat and Homicide Assessment

-Violent Threat Risk Assessment Scale
+Violent Threat Risk Assessment (VTRA) Scale

 Violent Threat Assessment Scale was devised to assessing for violent threats and homicide risk in an individual.